snex-io/snex-web/docs/events/README.md

 2) **Create a controller URL**

 The controller URL is where your users go to see a controller.
 The SNEX controllers have to know what session to send their signals to.
-There are two ways to create URLs; manually and via the SNEX lib.
+There are two ways to create URLs; manually and via the `session`.

 **Manual**
 ```js